 Strength?
 Hope?
 Faith?

-I would sense the urgency in the way she held the cross, and desperately slid it back and forth on its chain.
-By then, the once smooth skin it had rested upon when I was a child, was now etched with line upon line – each representing her walk of faith, her life’s journey.
+I would sense the urgency in the way she held the cross, desperately sliding it on its chain.
+Now, the once smooth skin it had rested upon when I was a child, was etched with line upon line – each representing her walk of faith, her life’s journey.
 At times, the lines intersected on her wrinkled skin.
-I sat and wondered if perhaps there were paths that led her to other paths, each presenting a trial she was meant to endure, an experience that would shape the woman she became.
-Some lines seemed to have no direction, no beginning and no end, as though they consisted of choices left unmade or decisions changed at a certain point in time.
-However, it was clear to me even then that each line told a bit of her story, perhaps, because I can’t recall an occasion when I didn’t see it on her.
+I wondered if perhaps there were paths that led her to other paths, each presenting a trial she was meant to endure, an experience that would shape the woman she became.
+Some lines seemed to have no direction, no beginning, no end, as though they consisted of choices left unmade, decisions changed.

 They came to this country with only the clothes on their back and a light of hope in their hearts that the strongest gust of wind couldn’t extinguish.
 They walked away from all they knew for the promise of freedom.
 They left it all behind for visions of a better future for themselves, but more importantly for their children.
 Those brave souls made huge sacrifices for myself and my siblings, and I wouldn’t be who I am today if not for them…my parents.
 As with anything or anyone we leave behind, no longer accessible to us, we don’t fully bid farewell.
 We still carry with us a little something that will remind us of times we will never again experience.